 • 1 Warm, down jacket for the coldest nights.
 The best jackets are made of down or synthetic insulation, keeping you warm even when wet.

-• Quick-dry towel: A quick-dry towel is a must-have for anyone planning to hike the Inca Trail.
+• Quick-dry towel: This is a must-have for anyone planning to hike the Inca Trail.

-• Biodegradable soap is specially formulated to break down quickly and safely in nature, so it won't pollute the trail or harm any wildlife.
+• Biodegradable soap: To break down quickly and safely in nature, so it won't pollute the trail or harm any wildlife.

 • Wet wipes: pack plenty of wet wipes!
 The trail can be dusty and dirty, so keeping your skin clean is essential.